srconstantin/dispute-resolution/readme.md

 --allows users to make disputes, add contacts to disputes, accept or reject dispute invitations, and input text into a dispute.

---saves disputes and their state (pending/accepted/rejected participants,  each participant's text, ongoing/cancelled/completed dispute status, dispute verdict)
+--saves disputes and their state (pending/accepted/rejected participants,  each participant's text, ongoing/cancelled/completed dispute status, dispute verdict) into the database

+--uses participant text in a call to the Claude API to get a verdict on who's in the right/wrong and what should be done to resolve the dispute; saves the verdict to the database; and shows the users the verdict

 ## TODO
+--Make more visually appealing (eg format the verdict correctly, size to fit the screen better, maybe pick a non-default font/color scheme)

 --Send invite emails to invited contacts

---Add LLM functionality

 --Switch to hosting on the cloud

---Make more visually appealing

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).